officialtroller/youtube-music-application/README.md

 # YouTube Music Application

-you can find the download to MacOS and Win-10/Win-11 on my [Discord Server](https://discord.gg/JFCXza3tnd)
+you can find the download for Win-10/Win-11 on my [Discord Server](https://discord.gg/JFCXza3tnd)